MetaBarj0/trinitycore-in-docker/README.md

 - a recent docker install
 - docker compose and docker buildx plugins

+Normally, all those things are handled by this project and you shouldn't have any issue with those topics unless a major breaking change somewhere...

 ### make.d/env_file/Makefile.env: No such file or directory

-**TODO: a make init target, interactive, to setup .env file** Before attempting a build, you can just issue the `make prepare` command.
+**TODO: a make init target, interactive, to setup .env file** Before attempting a build, you must issue the `make prepare` command.
 Once this target job is done, follow the guide!

 ### invalid mount config for type "bind": field Source must not be empty

 Be sure environment variables are set in your `Makefile.env` file.
 This specific message error is here to say that you did not specify a valid path to the `World of Warcraft Wrath of the Lich king` game client.

 Be sure environment variables are set in your `Makefile.maintainer.env` file.
 Default values should do the job if you begin to work with this repo.
 If you think you screwed up (like me sometimes) with variables, just delete the